zhyon404/prom2influx/README.md

 ## Building prom2influx

-You can use go to retireve all the dependencies and then build an executable
+You can use go to retrieve all the dependencies and then build an executable
 ```
 cd cmd/prom2influx
 go get -u github.com/influxdata/influxdb1-client